 The Junior Memory Championship is a pioneering educational project from The Learning Skills Foundation®.

-Now going into its seventh year, the competition promotes memory techniques in schools, working with teachers to introduce pupils to the benefits of powerful learning strategies.
+Now going into its eleventh year, the competition promotes memory techniques in schools, working with teachers to introduce pupils to the benefits of powerful learning strategies.